 The app distribution pipeline is becoming more powerful and flexible.
 Learn to create full featured apps that are delivered to users devices with new App Thinning features such as slicing and ODR.
 See how to integrate these new features into your continuous integration and testing processes, and discover workflows for creating on-demand, tailored content.

 My name is Anders.
 I would like to welcome you to session 404, App Thinning in Xcode.
 Now, app thinning has been mentioned on this stage several times this week, but judging from your questions and the number of questions in the lab yesterday, a lot of you are interested and have questions.

 So we are going to go into a lot more detail in this session.

+In particular we are going to talk about how app thinning affects today's app distribution pipeline.
 We'll look at how it works today and how it is being improved.

 You test it and submit it to the App Store.

 When you submit it, the app is signed with the developer certificate so we know it came from you.

 After it has been approved, the App Store re-signs it with the store certificate and hosts it for apps to download.

 So along comes a device and downloads your app.
 What it gets is exactly the same thing as what you uploaded.
 Let's take a look at what's in that.